Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Introduction

 Prior work attempts to mitigate this diversity collapse by anchoring the co-evolutionary loop to external signals~\citep{zhao2025absolutezero,huang2025rzero,liu2025spice,wilf2025propose}, and \citet{liu2026selfplay} argue more broadly that self-play stalls when the generated data ceases to provide learnable structure.
 These approaches improve stability but none directly constrain the proposer's output space.

-We take a different approach, motivated by the observation that in game-based self-play, action-space structure is essential for productive training.
-AlphaZero injects exploration noise scaled to the number of legal moves to prevent degenerate play~\citep{silver2017mastering}, OpenAI Five randomizes game properties to force strategic diversity~\citep{openai2019dota}, and more broadly, the structure of the action space shapes what policies can learn~\citep{chandak2019learning,farquhar2020growing}.
-We introduce \textbf{vocabulary dropout} (VD) to play an analogous role in language generation, applying a hard, non-stationary mask over the proposer's output logits that removes a random subset of tokens each batch.
-Because blocked tokens cannot be generated regardless of the policy's learned distribution, the constraint is not subject to optimization pressure, and because the mask changes every batch, the proposer cannot converge to any fixed set of token sequences (\Cref{sec:vocab_constraints}).
+AlphaZero injects exploration noise scaled to the number of legal moves to prevent degenerate play~\citep{silver2017mastering}, OpenAI Five randomizes game properties to force strategic diversity~\citep{openai2019dota}, and more broadly the structure of the action space shapes what policies can learn~\citep{chandak2019learning,farquhar2020growing,sharma2026ollmoptionsbasedlargelanguage}.
+We introduce \textbf{vocabulary dropout} (VD) to fill a structurally similar role in language generation.
+Where game rules constrain semantically meaningful actions, VD works one level down, on the token action space, as a hard non-stationary mask over the proposer's output logits that removes a random subset of tokens each batch.
+A blocked token has probability zero rather than merely reduced probability, so optimization pressure cannot erode the constraint.
+And since the mask is redrawn every batch, the proposer can route around any particular masked token but has no way to pre-commit to a fixed substitution strategy (\S\ref{sec:vocab_constraints}).

-We evaluate vocabulary dropout within R-Zero~\citep{huang2025rzero}, a co-evolutionary framework that rewards the proposer based on solver self-consistency without requiring an external verifier, training Qwen3-4B and Qwen3-8B base models via GRPO~\citep{shao2024deepseekmath}.
+We evaluate vocabulary dropout within R-Zero~\citep{huang2025rzero}, which rewards the proposer through solver self-consistency rather than an external verifier, training Qwen3-4B and Qwen3-8B base models via GRPO~\citep{shao2024deepseekmath}.
 Our contributions are threefold.
-First, we provide a detailed empirical characterization of proposer diversity dynamics across co-evolution iterations, revealing that functional stagnation sets in early and is not captured by standard lexical metrics.
-Second, we introduce vocabulary dropout as a simple, hard constraint on the proposer's action space that sustains diversity across lexical, semantic, and functional measures throughout training.
-Third, we show that this sustained diversity translates into stronger solvers, yielding an average improvement of +4.4 points at 8B, with the largest gains on competition-level benchmarks (AMC, Olympiad, AIME).
+We characterize proposer diversity dynamics across co-evolution iterations empirically, showing that functional stagnation sets in early and goes unnoticed by standard lexical metrics.
+We introduce vocabulary dropout as a simple hard constraint on the proposer's action space, and show that it sustains diversity across lexical, semantic, and functional measures for the whole run.
+And we show that the sustained diversity improves the solver, by +4.4 points on average at 8B, with the largest gains on competition-level benchmarks.